liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. you got stale
 1. I’ll make it through
 1. onward and upward
-1. I’m under the adjustment of the new environment
 1. I’m stressed out
 1. he had an attack in the morning
 1. issue memory operation